And I understand your challenge. Muscle growth is a controversial topic and there are lots of opinions on the matter.

 It’s important to remember that if you’re doing the same thing in your training as you did a year ago, chances are, you haven’t made much progress.

 This is why doing compound exercises early on is important.

 Your focus should be to make progress on them.
 Keep track of the loads you’re using, your rest periods and repetitions.
 Over time, as you get stronger, you’ll be able to overload your muscles with more training volume.

 Don’t start your workouts with isolation exercises and then move onto the compound movements.
 Understand that it is not an optimal priority set and you’re hindering your progress.

-Here is a good way to structure your workout:
+Here is a good way to structure your workout in 4 steps:

-- Start with a heavy, compound exercise (flat bench press, close-grip bench press, barbell squats, deadlifts and barbell overhead press).
+Step #1: Start with a heavy, compound exercise (flat bench press, close-grip bench press, barbell squats, deadlifts and overhead barbell press).

 Think of the compound lifts as the foundation of a building.
 Once you lay it down, the accessory work is going to be the tall, beautiful skyscraper built on top.

 The Progressive Overload Principle

 “Insanity is doing the same thing over and over and expecting different results.”